-- 6 June 2014 for travel to meetings between 1 September 2014 and 28 Feburary 2015
+- 6 June 2014 for travel to meetings between 1 September 2014 and 28 February 2015

 You do not have to be a member of the AAS to apply, but you do have to be currently employed in the US or with a US institution.
-Note that there are restrictions on how the funds are used, which will be communicated to fund recipients.
-Chief among the restrictions is the use of US-flag carriers except in certain circumstances, using the funds only for direct travel from the US to the meeting location and returning and using the funds only for airfare costs (e.g. not bag fees).
+Note that there are restrictions on how the funds are used, which will be communicated to fund recipients along with their awards.
+Chief among the restrictions is that you must use US flag carriers except in certain circumstances, you must use the funds only for direct travel between the US and the meeting location, and you must use the funds for airfare only (not, e.g., for baggage fees).

 Please note that the NSF considers Puerto Rico a qualifying location for this program.